MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/New-MgBetaCommunicationPresence.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Content <String>]`: The content of the item.
       - `[ContentType <String>]`: bodyType
-    - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime is not available when requesting presence of another user.
+    - `[PublishedDateTime <DateTime?>]`: Time in which the status message was published.Read-only.publishedDateTime isn't available when you request the presence of another user.

 `OUTOFOFFICESETTINGS <IMicrosoftGraphOutOfOfficeSettings>`: outOfOfficeSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.